top of page

 Just because your smart printer needs internet access doesn’t mean it should have a direct line to your critical business systems.
 Network segmentation keeps IoT traffic in its own lane.

-By isolating devices, you limit exposure and make monitoring much easier.
+When you isolate devices, you reduce risk and make monitoring easier.

 4. Stay on Top of Updates